2019 Annual Dinner Highlights

-On November 8, 2018, more than 1,100 friends and supporters from all corners of the legal community gathered at the Equal Justice Works Annual Dinner to join us as we honored our Equal Justice Works Fellows and presented the Scales of Justice Award to former Board member, the Honorable Sven Erik Holmes, vice chairman and chief legal officer at KPMG LLP.
+On October 24, 2019, more than 1,100 friends and supporters from all corners of the legal community gathered at the Equal Justice Works Annual Dinner to join us as we honored our Equal Justice Works Fellows and presented the Scales of Justice Award to David Zapolsky, senior vice president, general counsel, and secretary of Amazon.

-The event, which was held at the Marriott Marquis in Washington, D.C., raised more than $3 million to support our efforts to mobilize passionate public service leaders.
+The event, held at the Washington Hilton in Washington, D.C., raised more than $3.3 million to support our efforts to mobilize a community of lawyers committed to public service.

-CNN political analyst David Gregory served as emcee for the evening, and Board chair Randal S. Milch kicked off the dinner by welcoming the Equal Justice Works Disaster Recovery Legal Corps Fellows to the stage to thank them for their incredible work in helping to rebuild communities following the devastating 2017 Hurricanes.
+CNN political analyst David Gregory served as emcee for the evening, and board chair Randal S. Milch kicked off the dinner by welcoming guests and introducing 2018 Equal Justice Works Fellow Katrina Feldkamp.

-Our executive director, David Stern, emphasized the strength of the partnerships in the public interest law community and thanked everyone in attendance for their commitment to ensuring equal justice for all.
-He also spoke about the passion of Equal Justice Works Fellows and how they are effecting real change in our justice system, in our communities, and across our nation.
+Our executive director, David Stern, emphasized the importance of protecting the financial future of public service leaders, and spoke about how Equal Justice Works Fellows are effecting real change in our justice system, in our communities, and across our nation.

-The evening concluded with John Veihmeyer, retired global chairman of KPMG, presenting the 2018 Scales of Justice Award to the Honorable Sven Erik Holmes.
-In his acceptance speech, Judge Holmes reflected on the evening’s conversations and reminded the legal community to continue its work to instill confidence and support in our system of justice, especially during times of public division and acrimony.
+The evening concluded with former U.S. Deputy Attorney General Jamie Gorelick, a previous Scales of Justice honoree, presenting the 2019 Scales of Justice Award to David Zapolsky.
+In his acceptance speech, David reflected on the evening’s conversations and reminded the legal community to grow their commitment to pro bono work.

 The Equal Justice Works Annual Dinner celebrated leaders from all sectors of the legal profession who are helping to fulfill our nation’s promise of equal justice for all.
-Thank you to our supporters, and a special thanks to the Champion of Justice Sponsors Greenberg Traurig, LLP, KPMG LLP, The Sidley Austin Foundation, and Williams & Connolly LLP for their incredible generosity.
+Thank you to our supporters, and a special thanks to the Champion of Justice Sponsors Eversheds Sutherland, Fenwick and West, Greenberg Traurig, and Morgan Lewis for their incredible generosity.

 If you were unable to attend the dinner but would like to make a contribution, please click here to support our work.

-We look forward to seeing you at the next year’s dinner.
+We look forward to seeing you at next year’s dinner.
 Stay tuned for more information!